data-6-berkeley/su24/syllabus.md

 All of the course components (lectures, labs, discussions, homeworks, office hours, and quizzes/exams) are designed to provide valuable learning experiences and help you master core concepts in data science and computing.

 ### Lecture
 There will be four days for lectures per week.
 In lecture, we’ll introduce you to new ideas and concepts in programming and data science.
 All lecture resources (slides, code, supplemental readings) will be linked on the course website.
 We will begin on [Berkeley Time](https://www.sfgate.com/bayarea/article/Berkeley-Time-10-minutes-late-university-policy-13182558.php) (10 minutes after the hour), and **attendance is mandatory**.
-In the event that you have to miss a lecture, let us know via email and you can catch up by watching the lecture recording later.
+In the event that you have to miss a lecture, let us know via email.

 During each lecture, there will be a few points at which we stop and ask you to answer a short question.
 We call these questions **Quick Checks**.
 They serve two purposes:
 * For us to gauge how well the class understands the material we’re currently covering